saikotek/docs/pages/web_cloud/web_hosting/ssh_using_putty_on_windows/guide.en-gb.md

 ### Installing PuTTY

-Download the latest release version of the **PuTTY** client from [the official website](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) and install it on your system (or extract the executable files).
-Ported versions of **PuTTY** might also be available via your software package manager or [Homebrew](https://brew.sh/).
+Download the latest release version of the PuTTY client from [the official website](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) and install it on your system (or extract the executable files).
+Ported versions of PuTTY might also be available via your software package manager or [Homebrew](https://brew.sh/).

-The recommended standard installation package includes several applications that enhance the functionality of **PuTTY**, namely for file transfers (`psftp`, `pscp`, not covered in this tutorial) and SSH key management (`PuTTYgen`, `Pageant`, required for the corresponding parts below).
+The recommended standard installation package includes several applications that enhance the functionality of PuTTY, namely for file transfers (`psftp`, `pscp`, not covered in this tutorial) and SSH key management (`PuTTYgen`, `Pageant`, required for the corresponding parts below).

 > [!primary]
 > The following instructions are based on a Windows operating system.
-The functionality of the **PuTTY** software itself should be consistent across operating systems.
-However, if you are not using **PuTTY** on a Windows device, you may need to consult the documentation of your operating system or the [official FAQ](https://www.chiark.greenend.org.uk/~sgtatham/putty/faq.html) and [documentation](https://www.chiark.greenend.org.uk/~sgtatham/putty/docs.html) of **PuTTY**.
+The functionality of the PuTTY software itself should be consistent across operating systems.
+However, if you are not using PuTTY on a Windows device, you may need to consult the documentation of your operating system or the [official FAQ](https://www.chiark.greenend.org.uk/~sgtatham/putty/faq.html) and [documentation](https://www.chiark.greenend.org.uk/~sgtatham/putty/docs.html) of PuTTY.
 >

-> [!primary]
+> [!success]
-> You can have multiple instances of **PuTTY** and its companion tools opened simultaneously.
+> You can have multiple instances of PuTTY and its companion tools opened simultaneously.
 For example, you can open one window to follow the tutorial steps and a second one to test connections.
 >